ertan-somundzhu/text-to-sentiment-clf/README.md

 # text-to-sentiment-clf
 This is one of my pet projects.
-It is classifies texts based on their sentiment (positive, negative, and neutral).
+It classifies texts based on their sentiment (positive, negative, and neutral).
 This project uses 2 ML models for this:
   1) Logit Regression (multinominal regression)